Cher: Acting style and screen persona

 Maclean's magazine's Barbara Wickens described Cher as "probably the most fascinating movie star of her generation", highlighting her "magnetic" screen presence and her ability to be both "boldly shocking" and "ultimately enigmatic".
 Film Comment wrote, "For Cher is a star.
 That is, she manages the movie star trick of being at once a character and at the same time never allowing you to forget: that's Cher."
 New York Post critic David Edelstein attributed Cher's "top-ranking star quality" to her capacity for projecting "honesty, rawness and emotionality", adding that she "wears her vulnerability on her sleeve".
 New York magazine's David Denby pointed to her distinctive appearance as a key factor in her appeal, describing her look as "odd, a bit oriental and snaky" and suggesting that it aligns with "the traditional definition of a Hollywood star—that you always want to see more".

-Author Yvonne Tasker noted that Cher's film roles mirror her public image as a rebellious, sexually autonomous and self-made woman.
+Professor Yvonne Tasker noted that Cher's film roles mirror her public image as a rebellious, sexually autonomous and self-made woman.
 She often portrays women who help marginalized male characters navigate mainstream society.
 This perception was reinforced in The X-Files episode "The Post-Modern Prometheus" (1997), which follows a scientist's grotesque creature who idolizes Cher because of her role in Mask (1985), where her character cares for her disfigured son.
-Film critic Kathleen Rowe wrote of Moonstruck (1987) that the depiction of Cher's character as "a 'woman on top' [is] enhanced by the unruly star persona Cher brings to the part'".
+Film critic Kathleen Rowe wrote of Moonstruck (1987) that the depiction of Cher's character as "a 'woman on top' [is] enhanced by the unruly star persona Cher brings to the part".

 Cher was ranked first by Billboard on its list of "The 100 Best Acting Performances by Musicians in Movies" for her role in Moonstruck, with the performance described as "the standard by which you mentally check all others".
 The film was named the eighth-greatest romantic comedy of all time by the American Film Institute.
-People included Cher among its "100 Greatest Movie Stars of our Time" and Biography ranked her the third-favorite leading actress of all time, behind Katharine Hepburn and Audrey Hepburn.
+People included Cher among its "100 Greatest Movie Stars of Our Time" and Biography ranked her the third-favorite leading actress of all time, behind Katharine Hepburn and Audrey Hepburn.